jMetal/jMetal/docs/quickStart.rst

     List<DoubleSolution> population = algorithm.getResult();
     printFinalSolutionSet(population);

 By the default, the solutions (Pareto set approximation) and their corresponding function values (Pareto front approximation) are stored in two CSV files called ``VAR.csv`` and ``FUN.csv`` respectively.
-When plotting the ``FUN.csv``, the result should be similar to this plot:
+When plotting the ``FUN.csv``, the result should be similar to this image:

 .. image:: resources/figures/KursaweNSGAII.png
    :scale: 50 %